yossi2le/mbed-os/docs/design-documents/features/storage/Configuration/CONFIGURATION.md

 ```
 * external_size - The size of the external block device in bytes.
 * external_base_address - The start address of the external block device.
 * blockdevice - Options are default, SPIF, DATAFASH, QSPIF or FILESYSTEM.
-This parameter must be set when external_storage is enabled. if filesystem set to default this parameter is ignored.
+This parameter must be set when external_storage is enabled.
+If filesystem set to default this parameter is ignored.

 ### FILESYSTEM